 The stability of its economic and financial policies, and its privileged location in southern South America have turned Uruguay into an attractive international financial center for investments and offshore activities.

-Punta del Este is internationally recognized as one of the top seaside resorts in America and the most unique in the region.
+Currently Uruguay's major tourist attraction is Punta del Este, internationally recognized as one of the top seaside resorts in South America and the most unique in the region.